nccgroup/ScoutSuite/README.md

 To run Scout using Service Account keys, using the following command:

-    $ python Scout.py gcp --service-account --key-file </PATH/TO/KEY_FILE.JSON>
+    $ python Scout.py gcp --service-account </PATH/TO/KEY_FILE.JSON>

-By default, using the `--service-account` argument will audit only the inferred project that is part of its credentials key file.
-To scan all projects that a service account has access to, use the `--gcp-scan-all` flag to override.
-If you only want to scan a single project, include the `--project-id` argument.
+By default, only the inferred default Project will be scanned.

 To scan a GCP ...
 - Organization, use the `organization-id <ORGANIZATION ID>` argument